vaishavs/Functional-Programming-CPP/05_FP_techniques/01_currying.md

 `Function + Some Arguments = New Function`

 This is a fundamentally different computational model.
 Consider the above example.
 It does not just add two numbers.
 It creates an addition machine.
 The function acts like a factory that manufactures other functions.
-Every curried function is effectively a small object with stored configuration.
+Every curried function is effectively a small object with stored configuration, thus avoiding side effects and creating small, reusable functions.

 ### Generic Curry Helper (Since C++17)
 With the advanced metaprogramming capabilities of C++17, specifically variadic templates and `if constexpr`, a generic curry helper can be created.
 This wrapper patiently collects arguments one by one until the underlying function's signature is fully satisfied, at which point it executes.